Sochi 2014: Can Andrew Musgrave upstage world's best?

 They may have said that on the start line at this month's Norwegian national championships.
 If they did, they fell into Musgrave's trap - they underestimated a British man on skis.

-By the end of the race, the Scot was leading the news headlines up and down the nation.
+By the end of the race, the Scot was up and down the nation.
 He won the race, beating a field full of Norway's own Olympic medal prospects.

 "It was a bit funny reading all the papers," says the 23-year-old.
 "They said, 'the Norwegian team must be in terrible shape because they've all been beaten by some British guy, and they don't even have snow in Britain'.
 But it feels good."

-A year earlier, they said the same thing when Musgrave finished second.
+A year earlier, they said when Musgrave finished second.
 Either Norwegian skiing is in freefall or Musgrave is on the up.

 He can read the papers because he speaks the language, having moved to Norway as a teenager.
 He lived in Lillehammer before starting a civil engineering degree in Trondheim.
 His classes are in Norwegian.